GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/aggregation-keys/index.md

 }
 ```

-In practice, aggregatable reports are encoded in a way that will make buckets and values look different than in the previous example (that is, a bucket may look like `\u0000\u0000\x80\u0000`). <em>Bucket</em> and <em>value</em> are both bytestrings.
+In practice, aggregatable reports are encoded in a way that will make buckets and values look different than in the previous example (that is, a bucket may look like `\u0000\u0000\x80\u0000`). **Bucket** and **value** are both bytestrings.

 ### Summary reports

-Aggregatable reports are aggregated across many browsers/devices (users) as follows:
+Aggregatable reports are aggregated across many browsers and devices (users) as follows:

 -   An ad tech requests summary reports for a given set of keys, and a given set of aggregatable reports that come from many different browsers (users).
--   Aggregatable reports are decrypted by the aggregation service.
+-   Aggregatable reports are decrypted by the [aggregation service](/docs/privacy-sandbox/aggregation-service/).
 -   For each key, the aggregatable values from the aggregatable reports are summed.
 -   Noise is added to the summary value.